 While it’s no filet mignon, and you most likely won’t be gobbling down plain decarbed pot anytime soon – decarbing your weed is essential in ensuring your DIY edibles have the potent effects that every stoner is looking for.

 What Does it Mean to Decarb Your Weed?

 In short, decarboxylating your weed ensures your flower is psychoactive, or high-inducing.
+Not all cannabinoids are psychoactive from the get go.
 Applying heat to your cannabis converts THC-A into weed’s primary psychoactive compound – THC, thus “activating” it.
 To decarb your bud and prep it to be included in some delicious recipes, follow the link above.

 2. How to Make Cannabutter